ElektraInitiative/opensesame/doc/usecases/draft/low_battery_warning.md

 	- The user has connected a battery.
 	- The device is on grid.
 - **Main Success Scenario:**
-	- When System is disconnected from grid for a minute, a warning is sent via the Nextcloud chat.
+	- When System is disconnected from grid for a minute, when the battery is below 80%, a warning is sent via the Nextcloud chat.
 	- When the battery level of the system falls below the 30% threshold, a further 'low battery' warning is sent via the Nextcloud chat.
 	- When the system is again on grid, the warning(s) are canceled.
 - **Error scenario:**